Lamar Hunt Jr. wants to create a “hockey ecosystem” here in the Midwest, adding Topeka to his plans.

 The Kansas City Star, NHL Hockey, and Lamar Hunt Jr.: Sports columnist Sam Mellinger of the Kansas City Star published an insightful article over the weekend on the future of NHL hockey in the greater Kansas City metropolitan area.

-Sam analyzes the relatively strong and growing local interest and support in the Missouri Mavericks of the East Coast Hockey League and how Lamar and the Mavericks organization is helping to build a support system for hockey that will increase the likelihood that an NHL team may eventually want to make Kansas City its home.
+Sam analyzes the relatively strong and growing local interest and support in the Kansas City Mavericks of the East Coast Hockey League and how Lamar and the Mavericks organization is helping to build a support system for hockey that will increase the likelihood that an NHL team may eventually want to make Kansas City its home.
 Here’s a quote from Lamar that’s cited in the article:

 ‘The NHL has vaguely mentioned Kansas City as a possible expansion market, and the Sprint Center’s lack of an anchor tenant makes this a natural question.
 But, as best I can tell, no one from or representing Kansas City will be among those submitting bids for a team to play here.
-Lamar Hunt Jr., who owns the ECHL’s Missouri Mavericks, a minor-league hockey team that plays in Independence, called the NHL’s $500 million price tag for an expansion franchise “a ridiculously big fee,” and said that he is not aware of anyone in Kansas City who will make a push for a team.
+Lamar Hunt Jr., who owns the ECHL’s Kansas City Mavericks, a minor-league hockey team that plays in Independence, called the NHL’s $500 million price tag for an expansion franchise “a ridiculously big fee,” and said that he is not aware of anyone in Kansas City who will make a push for a team.
 “No, it’s not on my radar,” he said.
-“It’s not on this team’s… Continue reading →
+“It’s not on… Continue reading →

-Lamar Hunt Jr.’s Loretto Sports acquires Missouri Mavericks: Loretto Sports Ventures, LLC, a company owned by Lamar Hunt, Jr., has announced that it purchased the Missouri Mavericks of the East Coast Hockey League and that Lamar Hunt, Jr. had been approved for ownership status by the ECHL Board Of Directors.
+Lamar Hunt Jr.’s Loretto Sports acquires Missouri Mavericks: Loretto Sports Ventures, LLC, a company owned by Lamar Hunt, Jr., has announced that it purchased the Kansas City Mavericks of the East Coast Hockey League and that Lamar Hunt, Jr. had been approved for ownership status by the ECHL Board Of Directors.
 The ECHL is considered the premier AA professional hockey league, and the Mavs play their home games at the Independence Events Center in Independence, Missouri.

-At the press conference, Lamar said that “today is an exciting day for the Missouri Mavericks and our great fans.
+At the press conference, Lamar said that “today is an exciting day for the Kansas City Mavericks and our great fans.
 Since 2009, the Mavericks have been an exemplary hockey franchise.
 I have seen firsthand how the team and staff come together to create a competitive product on the ice, as well as an exhilarating game day experience at Independence Events Center.
 We are pleased to have the opportunity to build upon the foundation of success the team has established and can’t wait to get started.”

 Anyone watching the Super Bowl in February of 2013 (not the most recent blow-out of the Broncos by the Seahawks) witnessed a critical change in momentum in the direction of the game when the lights went out.
 Until that point, the Baltimore Ravens had dominated the game but, shortly after halftime, when the lights went out, the 49ers regrouped and came storming back to almost win in the final seconds.
 In like manner, the momentum in our culture has shifted to life or pro-life.
 The abortion industry has relied heavily on countering a “pro-life” position with a “pro-choice” position.
 In the past pro-choice has rung true for many people because everyone likes to have choices.
 However, the term pro-choice objectively means that one supports the legalized killing of unborn babies.
 It's a harsh characterization, but it's true.
 It cannot be rationalized in any other way.
 Those who support abortion have now shifted to characterizing a pro-life position as one of waging a war on women.
 But the pro-life position is truly pro-woman – not anti-woman.
 The pro-abortion movement is struggling to find a new marketing message but somehow they cannot get away from what they are actually advocating – which is to be able to legally kill unborn babies.
 An unborn baby is a human being with potential, not a potential human being.